2023 SEASON SIG SAUER HUNTER GAMES RULES AND REGULATIONS

 There are no divisions or classes.

-All rifles used to compete in the NRL HUNTER ONE series shall weigh in less than 16lbs with all dedicated support equipment attached.
-Rifle consists of barrel, muzzle devices, trigger, action, stock, scope, bipod (if used), and sling (if used).
+All rifles used to compete in the SIG SAUER HUNTER GAMES series shall weigh in at 16lbs or less with all dedicated support equipment attached.
+Rifle consists of barrel, muzzle devices, trigger, action, stock/chassis, scope, and bipod (if used).
+A sling is no longer included in the weight, since it is used for safely carrying a rifle, and we want to encourage safe moving between stages.

 Rifle mounted electronics: Due to the surge of consumer video equipment availability, passive rifle mounted electronics used for video recording which are mounted on a rifle system will not be included in the weight of the rifle.
 Assistive electronic devices such as E-data cards, hard mounted range finders, or timers, etc which aid the user during the stage time, will be included in the overall rifle weight.